Eagle Station group

-The Eagle Station group (abbreviated PES - Pallasite Eagle Station) is a set of pallasite meteorite specimen that do not fit into any of the other defined pallasite groups.
-In meteorite classification five meteorites have to be found, so they can be defined as their own group.
-Currently only five Eagle Station type meteorites have been found, which is just enough for a separate group.
+The Eagle Station group (abbreviated PES – Pallasite Eagle Station) is a set of pallasite meteorite specimen that do not fit into any of the other defined pallasite groups.
+In meteorite classification, five meteorites have to be found, so they can be defined as their own group.
+Currently, only five Eagle Station type meteorites have been found, which is just enough for a separate group.

 Naming and history

 The Eagle Station group is named after the Eagle Station meteorite, the type specimen of the group.
-It is in turned named after Eagle Station, Carroll County Kentucky where it was found.
+It is in turn named after Eagle Station, Carroll County Kentucky where it was found.

 Description

 The Eagle Station group has a composition similar to Main group pallasites.
 Diagnostic differences are that the olivine is richer in iron and calcium.
 The group also has a distinct oxygen isotope signature.

 The meteoric iron is similar to the IIF iron meteorites.
 This might indicate that Eagle station group and IIF formed close to each other in the solar nebula.